robson1872/Python-serial-project/README.md

 # python-serial-project
-A simple program that make possible the communication with serial ports, make in python and using Asyncio, Aioserial e Prompt Toolkit.
+A simple program that make possible the communication with serial ports, made in python and using Asyncio, Aioserial e Prompt Toolkit.